TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 Your innate acumen.

 - Increases willpower by +1 for each point.
-- Increases number of skills.
+- Increases number of skills or martial practices.
+- Used often for martial practices.
 - Used often for rituals.

 ### Mind